adrientermini/todo-app/README.md

 The columns can be sorted.
 The table also uses a pagination.

-## API REST made with Spring Boot 2.7.4 & PostgreSQL
+## :gear: API REST made with Spring Boot 2.7.4 & PostgreSQL

 The various actions of _**CRUD**_ are exposed through different endpoints.
 The backend structure is organized with the usual layers : model, repository, service and controller.